OfficeDev/microsoft-teams-apps-workplaceawards/README.md

 - Use of this template does not guarantee acceptance of your app to the Teams app store.
 To make this app available in the Teams app store, you will have to comply with the [submission and validation process](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/appsource/publish), and all associated requirements such as including your own privacy statement and terms of use for your app.

+- If the app template enables access to any Microsoft Internet-based services (e.g., Office365), use of those services will be subject to the separately-provided terms of use.
+In such cases, Microsoft may collect telemetry data related to app template usage and operation.
+Use and handling of telemetry data will be performed in accordance with such terms of use.

+- Use of this template does not guarantee acceptance of your app to the Teams app store.
+To make this app available in the Teams app store, you will have to comply with the [submission and validation process](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/appsource/publish), and all associated requirements such as including your own privacy statement and terms of use for your app.

 ## Getting started

 Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-workplaceawards/wiki/Solution-overview) to read about what the app does and how it works.